The 10 Commandments of Social Media Marketing

-I know it’s a bit bold to declare these pointers to be the “ten commandments of social media marketing” but they have been quintessential to my success, so I can only hope that they will do the same for you.
+While it may be bold to declare these tips to be the ten commandments of social media marketing, they have been essential to my success, that of my clients, and I hope that they will do the same for you.

 2. Provide Significant Value

-This means that you always need to lead with undeniable value that targets the specific needs of your demographic.
+This means that you always need to lead with undeniable value that targets the specific needs of your community and target market.

 - How-to style tutorial content (video-based and/or written)

-People can tell if you are using social media to promote yourself with zero interest in helping others.
-This turns people off and, no matter what you believe, caring about your audience cannot be faked.
+Keep in mind that people can tell if you are using social media only to promote yourself.
+This turns people off.
+I’ll also add, caring about your audience cannot be faked.

-Caring about your audience doesn’t mean giving them “exclusive access to deals and giveaways”, it means…
+Caring about your audience doesn’t mean giving them “exclusive access to deals and giveaways”, rather it means…

 6. Make It About Them, Not You

 Who is this really about…you or them?
-Do people like Heinz on Facebook because they are excited about the company or the way ketchup makes their food taste?
+Do people like the company Heinz on Facebook because they are excited about the company, or the way ketchup makes their food taste?

 7. Thou Shall Not Spam…EVER!

-Would you go up to someone at a networking event and say “Hi, nice to meet you, now buy my stuff!”
-Of course you wouldn’t, so don’t do it on social media platforms!
+Would you ever go up to someone at a networking event and say “Hi, nice to meet you, now buy my stuff!”

 8. Always Be Listening